 - Do a test stream ahead of time to check video and audio quality so you can make adjustments.

-Note the chat is always open for you and it opens about 10 minutes before the experience start time for guests.
+Note the chat is always open for you, but does not open for guests until about 10 minutes before the experience start time.

-If you want to stream right from your browser, follow these instructions.
+If you want to stream right from your browser (device camera), follow these instructions.

 If you want to stream from an encoder, follow these instructions.